Last updated/Reviewed on November 11, 2025

 Although the Preserve is protected from development, a large swath of land around it is not.
 Changes to protect the area around the Black Run preserve have been nearly finished since at least 2015.
 The Commission and Medford Township adopted zoning changes for Medford many years ago.
 The Commission then sat on the Evesham changes, despite being already fully drafted by the Commission’s planning staff.

-The first iteration of a designation change was attempted at the April 28, 2023 meeting of the Pinelands Commission’s CMP Policy & Implementation Committee (you can view the Black Run Proposal discussion recording on YouTube or view the slides in the meeting minutes).
+The first iteration of a designation change was proposed at the April 28, 2023 meeting of the Pinelands Commission’s CMP Policy & Implementation Committee (you can view the Black Run Proposal discussion recording on YouTube or view the slides in the meeting minutes).
 This plan would have piloted an off-site clustering idea, that would allow the landowner to build a similar number of units that would be clustered in one corner of the development.
 An April 2023 presentation by Commission staff described that the reasoning behind this concept was to “encourage clustering/transfer of all residential development potential in Evesham’s new and existing Forest Area to a designated development area in the RDA outside the Black Run watershed”.

 Although a proposal had been projected to be made by the fall of 2023, progress on the Black Run amendment had been held up by delays in the Kirkwood-Cohansey Aquifer protection amendments—staff were too busy making changes to the aquifer protections, so the Black Run was put on the backburner.
 This plan also met significant pushback from nearby residents who did not want to have such dense development in their backyard.
 Public comments during many Pinelands Commission meetings were dominated by Evesham residents voicing their displeasure with this compromise.
 The plan was ultimately rendered impractical given the need for public sewer service that Voorhees township was no longer able to provide.
 Given the confluence of these factors, the Pinelands Commission dropped the off-site clustering idea in favor of the current proposal to redesignate the area to Forest Area.